ksred/go-monitor/README.md

 This program is intended for use on Unix systems.

 ## Installation
-1. Clone repo.
+1. `go get github.com/ksred/go-monitor`

 2. Install dependencies:

  `go get github.com/patrickmn/go-cache`

  `go get gopkg.in/yaml.v2`

 3. Update `go-monitor.yml.sample` to include the configuration options desired.

 4. Copy config to `/usr/local/etc/go-monitor.yml`.

-5. `go install`
+5. `go build && go install`

-6. Optional: use `init` file as script for use as a service. `go-monitor` must be placed in `/usr/local/etc/` for this script.
+6. Optional: use `init` file as script for use as a service. `go-monitor` must be placed in `/usr/local/bin/` for this script.
 Script should be placed in `/etc/init.d/`.

 ## How it works
 We use a Go to push this onto the server: